DCF for beginners

 Four steps, no spreadsheet required

-1. Start with owner earnings.
-The cash a business actually throws off — roughly operating cash flow minus the upkeep spending needed to keep running.
+- Start with owner earnings.
+The cash a business actually throws off, roughly operating cash flow minus the upkeep spending needed to keep running.
 Per share, this is the number you'll grow.

 Where DCF goes wrong

 Two habits keep you safe.
-Anchor growth to a decade of real results, and always demand a margin of safety — buy well below your estimate so a wrong assumption doesn't sink you.
+Anchor growth to a decade of real results, and always demand a margin of safety, so buy well below your estimate and a wrong assumption doesn't sink you.
 Cross-checking against an earnings-based fair value is another guard: when two independent methods agree, trust the range; when they diverge, find out why.

 Frequently asked questions